 CE-marking of medical devices is a process that shall guarantee that products with CE-marking comply with the requirements of all possible regulations within the EU.

 Further information on the various steps in the CE-marking process (in Swedish) and a guide is available on the Medical Products Agency’s website (in Swedish).
 This also has guidelines developed specifically for manufacturers of medical devices covered by Class I (in Swedish), in vitro diagnostic devices (in Swedish), and of medical information systems (in Swedish).

 How are the significant requirements complied with?

-To comply with the significant requirements, the manufacturer shall systematically check the characteristics of the device, for example by complying with various harmonised standards (in Swedish).
+To comply with the significant requirements, the manufacturer shall systematically check the characteristics of the device, for example by complying with various harmonised standards.
 For in vitro diagnostic products on List A, there are also common EU technical specifications that must be complied with.